OLED Fabrication Guide

 The highest performing devices are produced by encapsulating after annealing has been done.
 However, encapsulation can also be done before annealing with only a small decrease in performance and allows for measurements to be made outside the glove box at different annealing times and temperatures.

 To encapsulate a device, simply use a pipette tip to deposit a single drop of the UV curable epoxy onto the middle of the cathode and then place a coverslip on top of it.
 Over the course of around 30 seconds the encapsulant will spread out under the coverslip, and after checking for voids, can be placed in a UV light box to set.
-You can view a video demonstration of this process on the Encapsulation Epoxy product page.
+You can view a video demonstration of this process on the encapsulation epoxy product page.

-Attaching Legs
+Attaching the Electrical Legs

 This video demonstrates how to connect electrical legs to substrates for measurement using zero insertion force (ZIF) sockets.